SaerTrial/SaerTrial.github.io/_posts/2026-01-10-analyzing-a-CAN-dump.md

 [UDS] ECUReset, 0x11,
 ```

-Very informative by a given address - a0080000, that seems like a Tricore chip.
-What else to do is to extract firmawre from payload of UDS TransferData messages and make sure the same size as 0xd0ee6.
+As shown above, the flashing starts at 0xa0080000 with the size of 0xd0ee6, that seems like a Tricore chip.
+The further step is to extract all data in the TransferData payload and verify if the size is the same as shown.

 # ECU flashing